oguru/DnD-AI/Session/10 - Loose Ends.md

 5. **Detect Magic** for 1 hour - "Everything's glowing... is that normal?"
 6. **Enhanced Senses** (+2 to Perception) for 2 hours - "I can hear Skug thinking in grunts"

-**Ratan's Riddle Rolls:**

-If incorrect riddle answer, wild magic surge
+**Ratan's Riddle Rolls** - Sweet pastries that whisper riddles when bitten; answer correctly for inspiration, answer wrong and learn something unexpected about our fair city!".
+If incorrect riddle answer, wild magic surge:

 **Riddle 1:** *"I have streets but no traffic, I have buildings but no people live in them, I have water but no fish swim in it.
 What am I?"*
 - **Answer:** A map